Programme

 16:00 PLENARY

-• Discussion: Art Making or Breaking Polarisation
+- Discussion: Art Making and Breaking Polarisation

 Nicklas Larsen is a futures practitioner, educator, author, and public speaker who advocates and mobilises for political representation of future generations.
 He wants to equip leaders with the critical skills and tools to imagine, plan, and prepare for emerging futures — driving systemic change, fostering intergenerational fairness, and shaping transformative approaches.
 Nicklas serves in more roles, among them as UNESCO Co-Chair in Futures Capabilities and Senior Advisor heading Arts and Culture, at the Copenhagen Institute for Futures Studies.